2003scape/rsc-world-map/README.md

 features:
 * mobile and tablet support with touch controls
+* works with any height x width >= 300px x 300px
 * four levels of zoom with crisp, pixelated landscape and anti-aliased text
+* overview box for quick navigation across ends of the map
 * search box with automatic suggestions
 * toggle labels, object and points of interest
 * native javascript with zero framework dependencies, just import and specify a block container element
-* no additional HTTP requests - everything packed inside the javascript
+* zero additional HTTP requests - everything packed inside the javascript

 ## install